Pescara (1998).

-Working on storytelling methodologies, intergenerational knowledge transmission, ‘archival imagination’, and peasant heritages.
+Working on storytelling methodologies and intergenerational knowledge transmission.

 *

-Government of Ireland Postgraduate Scholar at University College Cork (IRE).
+Currently: Government of Ireland Postgraduate Scholar at University College Cork (IRE).
+Chair of the Board at Stichting Kostgewonnen (NL).
+Editor and Founder at Studio Imaginalis (NL).

 Previously: